Skip to main content

 Tip #2: Give yourself extra time and arrive early

 Plan to give yourself extra time to get to the slopes.
 Arriving early will also give you the best chance at getting a close parking spot.
 If you can’t make it out the door super early we do have a Preferred Parking Zone with paid parking up front or trams/shuttles to transport you from the further spots.
-New for 2024-25, you can now reserve a spot in the Preferred Parking Zone online in advance (while supplies last!).
+You can reserve a spot in the Preferred Parking Zone online in advance (while supplies last).
 Diamond Peak also has two Community Ski Shuttles that stops at designated locations around town.
-For those hanging out at the Loft Bar past our last shuttle, check out the free TART Connect micro transit for a ride home.

-If our main parking lots fill up, you can utilize the 5-minute drop-off zones to unload your family before heading to the designated off-site parking lots.
-We have a few 5-minute drop-off spots in the lower and upper parking lots.
-Just make sure someone stays with the vehicle and don’t go over the 5 minute time limit please.
+If our main parking lots fill up, you can utilize the loading/unloading drop-off zones to unload your family before heading to the designated off-site parking lots.
+We have a few drop-off spots in the lower and upper parking lots.

 Tip #3: Be prepared and arrive early for lessons